dwmetz/CyberPipe/README.md

 Prerequisites:
 On the root of the USB:
--CSIRT-Collect_USB.ps1
+- CSIRT-Collect_USB.ps1
--folder (empty to start) titled 'Collections'
+- folder (empty to start) titled 'Collections'
--KAPE folder from default install.
-Ensure you have EDD.exe in \modules\bin\EDD -MRC.exe
+- KAPE folder from default install.
+Ensure you have EDD.exe in \modules\bin\EDD
+- MRC.exe

 Execution:
--Open PowerShell as Adminstrator
+- Open PowerShell as Adminstrator
--Navigate to the USB device
+- Navigate to the USB device
--Execute ./CSIRT-Collect_USB.ps1
+- Execute ./CSIRT-Collect_USB.ps1